vekexasia/nodejs-googleglass-mirror-api/README.md

  * Get Google glass so that I can test the library
  * test the library :)

+If you own Google Glass and you've access to Google Mirror Api please get in touch with me ( details below ) so that we can try it out.

 # Authors
  * Andrea Baccega <me@andreabaccega.com>